Showing posts with label ashford. Show all posts

 Hamstreet exchange phone numbers consisted of four figures prior to standardisation of the 01233 Ashford area code.
 The telephone exchange is still located next to the railway station.
 The old exchange is located at the top of a flight of steps to the south of the railway bridge in Ashford Road.

-Development names for recent estates were Orchard View (Bankside), Saxon Woods (Lancaster Close), Brook Gate (Orlestone View), The Pippins (Ingoldsby Lane) and Nightingale View (Brimstone Road, etc.).
+Development names for recent estates were Orchard View (Bankside), Saxon Woods (Lancaster Close), Brook Gate (Orlestone View), The Pippins (Ingoldsby Lane, etc.) and Nightingale View (Brimstone Road, etc.).

 Campaigning

-This began by escalating complaints when the village's railway station ticket office was closed for a period of over six months in the late 1990s, and continued with expressing support for the Indian restaurant to be allowed to provide a takeaway service, for the doctor's surgery to expand, for a fish and chip shop to be allowed, for a new cafe to be allowed and in favour of changes to the Woolpack Inn which ultimately allowed this popular pub to reopen in 2015.
-However, support from other villagers has been intermittent, and a campaign to prevent the conversion of a former newsagent into residences fell flat.
-A campaign to upgrade the canal towpath making it suitable for cyclists may eventually reach fruition with a proposed link between Hamstreet and Appledore although news on this has currently gone quiet.
+This began by escalating complaints when the village's railway station ticket office was closed for a period of over six months in the late 1990s, and continued with expressing support for the Indian restaurant to be allowed to provide a takeaway service, for the doctor's surgery to expand, for a fish and chip shop to be allowed, for a new cafe to be allowed and for changes to the Woolpack Inn which ultimately enabled this popular pub to reopen in 2015.
+A plan to upgrade the canal towpath as a proposed cycle link between Hamstreet and Appledore has sadly gone quiet in recent years.

 The truth is that one person cannot change a village, and I would personally encourage villagers to use the 'search' and 'comment' facility on Ashford Borough Council's planning website to support new amenities and object to further losses of business space whenever such proposals arise.
 I hope that the quote from 'Kent Life' magazine which began this post will be as true in years to come as it is at the time of writing.